ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 Each page of the application either showcases a certain functionality required for the application or utilises a particular set of SSG APIs.

+Test data are provided for most of the fields for the user to use.
+Please see `testdata.py` in the 'core' module.

 More information about the APIs is provided on the [SSG Developer Portal](https://developer.ssg-wsg.gov.sg/webapp/api-discovery).